zhu-xinyu/xinyuzhu/_pages/about.md

 * Natural Language Processing (Python)
 * And all sorts of interesting language phenomena

+I am also passionate about writing popular science articles on linguistics, and providing online tutorials and Q&A sessions in generative syntax.
+Below are some related websites and videos.

 External Links
 ======
 **Zhihu 知乎** (Popular science; written in Chinese)